Based-Shubham/BBS-Auto-Clicker/README.md

 An automated farming tool for Bleach: Brave Souls that can handle various game modes including point events, co-op, epic raids, sub stories, and brave battles.

-Check out the [tutorial](https://youtu.be/5Iqe13ydSzs?si=IZm7LfMLiDGNbXct) on how to get started

 > ⚠️ **Disclaimer**
 > This project was originally built for personal use, and some parts of the code were vibe-coded or done in a rush.